 S reference point

-The ISDN reference point that represents where a CPE connects to a customer switching device, such as a PBX system.
-This type of device is called an NT2 functional device.
+The S reference point is an ISDN reference point that represents where a CPE connects to a customer switching device, such as a PBX system.

 Shared Tenant Service (STS)